Homa777/Applied-data-science-capston-course/README.md

 In this lab, we will make a get request to the SpaceX API and do some basic data wrangling and formating.

 Request to the SpaceX API
 Clean the requested data
+Extract a Falcon 9 launch records HTML table from Wikipedia Parse the table and convert it into a Pandas data frame